technofocus-pte/fortifydatasecpurvwdepth/Lab Guides/Lab-04/Lab-04-Create-and-manage-sensitivity-labels.md

     - Information Protection
 ---

-# Lab 4 — Protect high-value data with encrypted sensitivity labels, label groups, content marking and dynamic watermarking, client-side and service-side auto-labeling, and Defender for Cloud Apps integration
+# Lab 4 — Protect high-value data with encrypted sensitivity labels, label groups, content marking and dynamic watermarking, client-side and service-side auto-labeling

 Contoso Pharmaceuticals now has classifiers that detect its regulated data, but detection isn't protection.
 To actually protect the formulation intellectual property behind compound CX-2087 (Project Falcon), the personal and health information of trial participants, and the pre-publication trial results that are material non-public information, Contoso applies sensitivity labels that encrypt content, mark it visibly, and restrict who can open it.
 In this lab, acting as Allan Deyoung, you build a four-tier label taxonomy inside a label group, publish it, apply labels automatically through both client-side and service-side auto-labeling driven by the classifiers from Lab 2, prove that the encryption denies unauthorized access, and extend label protection to cloud-stored files through Microsoft Defender for Cloud Apps.